adambiltcliffe/codex/readme.md

 # Game features not implemented:

+Change target of attack if original target dies when attack declared

 One reshuffle per main phase limit

 Heroes return to command zone and go on cooldown when killed